aiven/aiven-docs/docs/platform/howto/okta-user-provisioning-with-scim.md

 1. Click **Settings** > **Integration** > **Configure API Integration**.
 1. Select **Enable API Integration**.
 1. In the **API Token field**, paste the **Access token** from the Aiven Console.
-1. Click **Test API Credentials** to check the connection is working and save the configuration.
+1. Click **Test API Credentials** to confirm the connection is working and save the configuration.
 1. Click **Sign On**.
 1. In the **Credentials Details** section, select **Email** as the